-The filter elements of the AC 3002 CIP are cleaned by the grinding machine's cooling lubricant: It is fed directly into nozzle assemblies equipped with special flushing nozzles which are located inside the filtration system.
+The filter elements of the E 120-HCIP-2 are cleaned by the grinding machine's cooling lubricant: It is fed directly into nozzle assemblies equipped with special flushing nozzles which are located inside the filtration system.
 Following the cleaning process, the soiled flushing medium flows back to the central plant.
 From here, fresh cooling lubricant is transported for the next flushing process.

 When planning and designing the new electrostatic precipitation system, LTA made a conscious decision not to follow the general trend towards low-maintenance mechanical air filters.
 Because in contrast to the “disposable filters" used by mechanical systems, these regenerative ESP elements help to save both resources and ultimately also the environment.